xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

 > You can now [reuse Desired Capabilities across projects](https://docs.katalon.com/katalon-studio/docs/import-export-desired-capabilities.html).

 Chrome sets a default UI language with the first Chrome window that opens.
-In other words, if you alter browser locales, for example with command line arguements `chrome.exe --lang=de` to start Chrome in German, Chrome Driver still defines the default language from the Chrome browser.
+In other words, if you alter browser locales, for example, with command line arguments `chrome.exe --lang=de` to start Chrome in German, Chrome Driver still defines the default language from the Chrome browser.

 To test different browser locales, you can instead configure [Desired Capabilities](https://docs.katalon.com/katalon-studio/docs/introduction-to-desired-capabilities.html).

 ## Use Configured Desired Capability with Test Case Variables

-In this section, we show you 2 possible approaches to alter browser locales while testing:
+In this section, we show you two possible approaches to alter browser locales while testing:

 - To test one specific language with a test case.
 - To test different languages with a test suite.

 ### 1. Create a test case to test one language

-In the following example, we configure a test case to run with a specific browser locale, like French.
+In the following example, we configure a test case with a specific browser locale, like French.

 Do as follows: